 - Participate in the district lottery process to simplify enrollment for parents

-To support a wide variety of families, consider broader interpretation of how siblings are defined if you have sibling priority (for eg. cousins may live together in the same household)
+- To support a wide variety of families, consider broader interpretation of how siblings are defined if you have sibling priority

-- Provide tuition-free preschool or offer sliding scale tuition if the preschool program is not free.
+- Provide tuition-free preschool/sliding scale tuition if the preschool program is not free.

-- Follow federal guidance that charter elementary schools with private preschools conduct open lotteries at age 5 to ensure that all students have access to the charter elementary program
+- Follow federal guidance that charter with private preschools conduct open lotteries at age 5 to access to the elementary program

 - Offer summer programming

-- Develop a thorough outreach plan and share it publicly with your school community
+- Develop an outreach plan and share it publicly with your school community

 - Refrain from using the language of “a good fit” in communicating with parents.
-Parents and students will come to a public school with many backgrounds and expectations.
-The school’s responsibility is to serve all of them, not just those who know and love Montessori.
+The school’s responsibility is to serve all of families, not just those who know and love Montessori.